 POPEYE magazine Founded: 1976 Type: Monthly (on sale from the 10th of every month) Readership: ages 25 to 35 – and anyone who thinks of himself as a city boy Topics: fashion, food, outdoor activities, travel and life in our favorite cities New York, Paris, London and Tokyo

-When encountering great craft works, we come to think why we are so fascinated by them so much.
-One reason may be because we simply like the makers and therefore, we even would like to support them to inherit the expert techniques to the next generation.
-There variety of artisans who make one and only items even in everyday lives nowadays, and what we have done with this issue is a sort of attempt to expand the concept of craftsmanship that we have had.
-It may be difficult to purchase them right now, but we believe it would be hopefully achievable, and definitely meaningful to do so someday in the future.
+When we encounter great work of craft, we come to wonder about our fascination with them.
+One reason may be because we simply like their workmanship, and therefore, we would like to support them and inherit their expert techniques to pass onto the next generation.
+There are a variety of artisans who make one off items, and what we have done with this issue is to attempt to expand the concept of their craftsmanship.
+It may be difficult to purchase them right now, but we believe it may be achievable, and definitely meaningful to do so someday in the future.

 - Young Craftsmen.